Forrester Cockburn

-Forrester Cockburn (born 13 October 1934) is a British Paediatrician and emeritus professor at the University of Glasgow.
+Forrester Cockburn (born 13 October 1934) was a British Paediatrician and emeritus professor at the University of Glasgow.
 Cockburn is most notable for conducting research into fetal/neonatal nutrition and brain biochemistry, inherited metabolic diseases and Pediatric ethics.
 Cockburn was awarded the prestigious James Spence Medal in 1998.
+Professor Cockburn died aged 91 in February 2026.

 Life

 Cockburn's early education was at Leith Academy.
 In 1959 Cockburn graduated from the University of Edinburgh, with an MB ChB, later gaining a Doctor of Medicine with honours (cum laude) in 1966 with a thesis titled: Phenylalanine: its role in infant nutrition and disease.

-Cockburn married Alison Fisher Née Grieve on 15 January 1960 and has two sons, David Forrester and John Roger.
+Cockburn married Alison Fisher Née Grieve on 15 January 1960 and had two sons, David Forrester and John Roger.

 Career

 Cockburn's junior house positions were held the Royal Infirmary of Edinburgh and the Simpson Memorial Maternity Pavilion.
 In 1961, Cockburn was promoted to paediatric registrar at the Royal Hospital for Sick Children and the Simpson Memorial Maternity Pavilion Edinburgh.
 In 1963, Cockburn moved to Boston, on a Huntington-Hartford Research Foundation Fellowship in Pediatric Metabolic Disease, taking a position as a medical resident at the Boston City Hospital, and the University of Boston in Massachusetts, achieving the Educational Commission for Foreign Medical Graduates certification.
 In 1965, Cockburn moved to Puerto Rico, being appointed as an Assistant Professor of Pediatrics at the University of Puerto Rico to study Perinatal asphyxia.
 This was followed, by a year spent as a Nuffield Senior Research Fellow in Neonatal and Foetal Physiology at the Nuffield Institute for Medical Research, University of Oxford.

 From 1966 to 1971, Cockburn returned to work at University of Edinburgh as a senior research fellow.
 In 1971, he was appointed to the position of Senior lecturer in the Department of Child Health at Edinburgh.
 From 1977 Cockburn held the Samson Gemmell Chair of Child Health at the University of Glasgow.
 Cockburn was preceded by James Holmes Hutchison.
 Cockburn resigned the chair in 1996.

 From 1997 to 2001, Cockburn was chairman of the Royal Hospital for Sick Children, Glasgow NHS Trust in Yorkhill, Glasgow.